-Similar supernatural aid was to be invoked against pestilences which so often follow hard on the steps of Pestilence.

-Ascetics and saints should exert all the force of "auspicious and purificatory ceremonies."
-Whole nights were to be spent in devotion, and oblations to gods were to be offered with lavish generosity.
-In the course of a great rite called Mahâkachehhavardhan, cows were milked on cremation or burial grounds, and the trunk of a corpse was burnt.
+Similar supernatural aid was to be invoked against pestilences which so often follow hard on the steps of devotion, and oblations to gods were to be offered with lavish generosity.
+In the course of a great rite called Mahâkachchhavardhan, cows were milked on cremation or burial grounds, and the trunk of a corpse was burnt.
 But more rational means were not forgotten.
-The Government should organise bands of physicians to carry medicine to the people.
-A similar union of reason and faith was witnessed when nature inundated the country with superabundant water.
+The Government should organise bands of physicians to carry medicine to the people.1 Λ similar union of reason Floods. and faith was witnessed when nature inundated the country with superabundant water.
 Rivers were to be worshipped at new and fullmoon.
 When they persisted in overflowing their banks, priests, mystics and magicians sought to cut off the supply of rain.
-Meanwhile, villagers on river banks should remove themselves further up, and provide themselves with wooden planks, bamboos and boats.
-If overtaken by the floods, they should be rescued by means of bottle-gourds, canoes, boats or trunks of trees.
-Those who possessed these instruments, and yet were too heartless or timid to rescue their fellow-men, were to be fined twelve panas.
+Meanwhile, villagers on river banks should remove themselves further up, and provide themselves with wooden planks, bamboos If overtaken by the floods, they should be and boats. rescued by means of bottle-gourds, canoes, boats or trunks of trees.
+Those who possessed these instruments, and yet were too heartless or timid to rescue their fellow-men, were to be fined twelve panas.2